nibamb/sideproject/README.md

+#   DUPA 1 NIE JEST TO WAZNE

-# VSCode Simulator project for LVGL
+DUPA1 VSCode Simulator project for LVGL

 [LVGL](https://github.com/lvgl/lvgl) is written mainly for microcontrollers and embedded systems, however you can run the library **on your PC** as well without any embedded hardware.
 The code written on PC can be simply copied when your are using an embedded system.